Vigilos/city-explorer/README.md

    Start time: 14:30
    Finish time: 17:30
    Actual time needed to complete: 3 hours

 2. Name of feature: Add weather to page
    Estimate of time needed to complete: 1 hour
    Start time: 17:30
    Finish time: 19:00
    Actual time needed to complete: 1.5 hours

+3. Name of feature: Reconfigure weather display for new data Estimate of time needed to complete: 1.5 hour
+   Start time:
+   Finish time:
+   Actual time needed to complete: